 Sometimes, the unpleasant smell could be coming from under the kitchen sink.
 You can understand whether the smell is coming from the drain or under the sink by use of a simple method.
 Have a stopper at its position and fill the sink halfway.
 Doing this will prevent the tense evolution of gas from the sink drain.
 At this moment, smell around the area and find whether there is any change.

-If the odor is still the same, then the reason why kitchen sink smells is not the drain.
+If the odour is still the same, then the reason why kitchen sink smells is not the drain.
 Most likely, the issue is under the kitchen sink.
 Having realized that the origin of the smell is under the sink, you want to understand the exact reason why kitchen sink smells.

 Perhaps, it is due to a dead reptile, or dirt in the area underneath.
-In such situations, bacteria acts on the decaying material and this causes an odor.
+In such situations, bacteria acts on the decaying material and this causes an odour.
 On the other hand, why kitchen sink smells could be attributable to the sink drain issues.
 If that is the case, you need to inspect the piping system and the waste line.

 Sometimes, it could be due to an erroneous connection in the pipes joining the drain or carrying the sewer.
 Some of these pipes could have been connected a long time ago and the corrosion effect could be hitting on them.
 If this is the case, there will be a leak of a foul smell around the area.